linux-china/xterm-demo/README.md

 A web terminal with following tech stack:

-* Xterm.js to render terminal
+* Xterm.js to render terminal in browser
 * Input commands to be executed on the backend(Spring Boot + RSocket)
 * Spring Shell command model to write your commands
 * RSocket protocol: communication between browser and backend
-* Extension for backend: Please click [XtermRSocketController.java](https://github.com/linux-china/xterm-demo/blob/master/src/main/java/org/mvnsearch/rsocket/xterm/backend/PortalController.java)
 * xterm-addon-rsocket

 # How to run?